 When choosing a builder, consider their reputation and financial strength.
 If there's a sudden economic downturn, you'll want to be confident that your builder will be there to finish the job and address any warranty needs that may arise later.
 Ask about the subcontractors they use.
 How experienced are they?
-Does the builder have a long term relationship with them?
+Does the builder have a long-term relationship with them?
 Question the construction standards the builder follows such as energy efficiency, internal moisture management and use of 3rd party inspectors.
-Drees follows a program called DreeSmart, which details the building practices they follow for both energy efficiency and technology features that are included in all of their homes.
+Drees Homes’ proprietary DreeSmart programs details the building practices they follow for both energy efficiency and technology features that are included in all of their homes.

 Rather than buying a home site and then choosing a builder, it's better if you choose a builder first and then work together to find the perfect lot that works for the home you envision.
 Drees will evaluate home sites with you to discuss how your home will be placed on the land.
 They'll also identify site preparations that are required including tree clearing, utilities and grading.

 Also, consider how financing will work.
 Will your custom home builder buy the lot for you?
 If you already own land, can you use the equity in that land towards your construction deposit?